 About Joe Wheeler State Park

-Book Online Campground and Cabins at Wheeler Dam Reservations Here
+Book Online Cabins at Wheeler Dam Reservations Here

 Book Online Lodge and Lakeside Cottage Reservations Here

 Whether you arrive by land or water, there’s no mistaking the beauty and serenity of this 2,550-acre resort park.
 On the shores of Wheeler Lake, the resort features a stunning, waterfront lodge with restaurant and convention facilities, championship 18-hole golf course and clubhouse, full-service marina with permanent and overnight docking slips, modern and primitive camping, lakeside cottages, cozy cabins, and a rustic group lodge.

 The park is divided by the Tennessee River, which forms the 69,700-acre Wheeler Lake.
 Bass, bream and catfish are plentiful in the sparkling waters where sailboats and yachts cruise side by side.
 Each fall, Joe Wheeler Resort State Park hosts the Fall Rendezvous of boaters traveling the Great Loop--the continuous waterway that circumnavigates the eastern portion of North America, along the Atlantic Seaboard, across the Great Lakes, through inland rivers and around the Gulf of Mexico.
 As many as 250 vessels dock at Joe Wheeler’s marina and attend the conference in the resort lodge, coordinated by the park’s professional meeting planners.

 In addition to easy access to the Tennessee River, Joe Wheeler Resort State Park offers hiking and mountain biking trails that allow you to reconnect with nature and view some of the best scenery that north Alabama has to offer.